biography

 LEFT: Bikini-clad Martine Beswick in a mid 1960s photo.
 RIGHT: From a 1967 cover of Australian Photoplay magazine

 After a small role in the British film Saturday Night Out (1963; with Bernard Lee), Beswick was cast as a fighting gypsy girl in From Russia with Love (1963; with Sean Connery and Lotte Lenya) and was invited back by Bond producers Albert Broccoli and Harry Saltzman to portray a secret agent in Thunderball (1965; with Sean Connery and Luciana Paluzzi).
 The following year she was cast in a larger role in One Million Years B.C.
-(1966; with Raquel Welch and John Richardson) and landed the starring role in the campfest Prehistoric Women (1967).
-After making a few pictures in Italy, including John the Bastard (1967; with John Richardson and Gordon Mitchell), Beswick moved to the US and did quite a bit of television work.
+(1966; with Raquel Welch and John Richardson) where she met her husband, actor John Richardson.
+The two married in 1967.
+After making a few pictures in Italy and the UK, including John the Bastard (1967; with John Richardson and Gordon Mitchell) and the campfest Prehistoric Women (1967), Beswick and Richardson moved to the US and did quite a bit of television work.
 Beyond the Bond films, Beswick's best-known film is perhaps the Hammer horror flick Dr. Jekyll and Sister Hyde (1971; with Ralph Bates).
+She and Richardson divorced in 1973.

 the films of martine beswick